Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 If you enjoy hiking, I’d add an extra day in the Blue Mountains and stay in Katoomba.

 Another alternative is visiting Jervis Bay, which is a 4hr drive from Sydney.
 Jervis Bay is home to one of Australia’s most beautiful beach (Hyams Beach) which has white sand and turquoise water.
 This is a must if you love beaches.
-I will be writing about my time in Jervis Bay, so if you want to read more, keep a lookout for that post!
+If you want to read more about Jervis Bay, make sure you check out my guide on things to do in Jervis Bay!

 Are you spending less than 4 days in Sydney?